Geocell Stabilized Cart Path for Lake Home

 Lake Anna is a freshwater reservoir that covers roughly 13,000 acres in Central Virginia.
 The lake community is a close drive from Northern Virginia and Washington DC as well as Richmond and Charlottesville.

-After vegetation was removed, Monolo made an 11′ x 9′ cut into the slope.
-The cut began 350 feet from the top driveway and extended down the hill to the proposed flat landing.
-The excavated soil was moved to the landing which was graded to create a 15′ x 15′ flat parking lot.
-The slope’s grade was reduced to 2.5:1 after the hill was cut.
+The first step was to scale back the slope’s steep 2:1 grade which covered about 85 feet from home to lake.
+The cut began 350 feet from the top driveway and extended down the hill to a flat landing.
+The excavated soil was moved to the landing which was graded to create a 15′ x 15′ flat permeable parking lot.
+After excavation, the slope’s grade was reduced to a 2.5:1 slope.

-Explore More Residential Projects
+Explore More GEOWEB Projects